 It can be tempting to use things like alcohol or fatty/sugary food to conquer boredom, give you comfort or distract you from the current circumstances.
 But, these things generally only offer temporary relief, can form bad habits if repeated too often and may have longer term consequences for your mental and physical health.

 There’s no reason why you can’t still enjoy a glass of wine or a sweet treat occasionally.
 But try to make sure you’re also getting enough water and eating healthy, balanced meals.
-BBC Food is a great place to look for inspiration.
-Jamie Oliver has also started a Keeping Cooking and Carry On series to help us create flexible meals using what we have in the freezer of the cupboards.
-He’s on Channel 4, every week night at 5.30pm.
+BBC Food is a great place to look for inspiration, as is the food and drink section of our website.
+You could also consider swapping recipes with people on the Rest Less community forum.

 13. Do some exercise (start small if you’re struggling with motivation)

-Our guide, How to stay fit at home during the coronavirus lockdown, can offer you some guidance and inspiration on how to workout in the comfort of your own home.
+Our guide, 5 steps to staying fit from home, can offer you some guidance and inspiration on how to workout in the comfort of your own home.